scraperwiki/dumptruck/readme.md

 ### Saving
 The simplest `save` call looks like this.

-    h.save({"firstname":"Thomas","lastname":"Levine"})
+    h.save({"firstname":"Thomas","lastname":"Levine"},"diesel-engineers")

 This saves a new row with "Thomas" in the "firstname" column and "Levine" in the "lastname" column.
-It uses the table "default" inside the database "highwall.db".
+It uses the table "diesel-engineers" inside the database "highwall.db".
 It creates or alters the table if it needs to.

-You can specify the table with the `tablename` parameter.

-    h.save({"firstname":"Thomas","lastname":"Levine"},tablename="diesel-engineers")
+### Retrieving
+Once the database contains data, you can retrieve it.

+    data=h.exec('SELECT * FROM `diesel-engineers`')

+The data come out as a list of dictionaries, with one dictionary per row.

 Slow start
 -------